 - The second line of attack is to reduce melanin damage, by using ingredients that destroy pigment.

 - The third is to inhibit the production of melanin targeted areas.
 This is a fine line; you don’t want it to be to destructive, because remember that melanin is one of your skin’s protective mechanisms – you still need as much of it as possible to help protect you from the sun.

 Today’s pigmented skincare consists of a combination of topical treatments.

 These include a mix of Vitamins A and C, antioxidants and tyrosinase inhibitors which limit melanin synthesis.

-Lately Vitamin B is also getting good press, for stopping the transfer of melanin to neighboring skin cells and lessening the appearance of pigment.
+Lately, Vitamin B is also getting good press for stopping the transfer of melanin to neighbouring skin cells and lessening the appearance of pigment.

 Because hyperpigmentation is such a persistent condition, it requires a lot of daily care to resolve.

-It is a valuable antioxidant, helping to prevent pigmentation by strengthening your skin’s natural resistance to UV and it is also a tyrosinase inhibitor.
+It is a valuable antioxidant, helping to prevent pigmentation by strengthening your skin’s natural resistance to UV, and is also a tyrosinase inhibitor.

-The most common hyperpigmentation ingredient is hydroquinone, a phenolic hypo pigmenting agent that works by reducing the production of melanin in the skin, this it does by inhibiting the enzyme tyrosinase.
+The most common hyperpigmentation ingredient is hydroquinone, a phenolic hypopigmenting agent that works by reducing the production of melanin in the skin by inhibiting the enzyme tyrosinase.

-There is however lot of controversy around this ingredient, which you can read in the article hydroquinone, is this toxic beauty at its best.
+There is, however, a lot of controversy around this ingredient, which you can read in the article ,“Hydroquinine: Is this Toxic Beauty at its Best?“.